-Ana Julie Torres is an animal activist and schoolteacher who founded the Villa Lorena animal sanctuary for abused and abandoned animals in Colombia.
-Years ago, she rescued a lion named Jupiter from a circus where he was badly mistreated, malnourished and in failing health.
+Ana Julie Torres is an animal activist and a schoolteacher who founded the Villa Lorena animal sanctuary for abused and abandoned animals in Colombia.
+Years ago, she rescued a lion named Jupiter from a circus, where he was malnourished, being badly mistreated, and in failing health.

 As Torres explained to NPR, "This is not a zoo.
 It's a refuge, an old-age home; a hospital.
 [It's] a place where we love, protect, defend and respect animals."